Meyaadha Maan: Development

 Karthik Subbaraj insisted Rathna Kumar to develop his short film Madhu into a feature-length film for his production studio Stone Bench Creations.
 The short featuring actors Sananth, Roshni Abraham and Vivek Prasanna, was earlier included as one of the six stories in Stone Bench Creations' anthology film Bench Talkies, which had a theatrical release in March 2015.
-Rathna Kumar initially had no intentions of making Madhu into a feature film and had developed it only for his portfolio, but obliged to Subbaraj's request as producers were not keen on listening to his other scripts and also due to the commercial nature of the short.
+Rathna Kumar initially had no intentions of making Madhu into a feature film and had developed it only for his portfolio, but obliged to Karthik's request as producers were not keen on listening to his other scripts and also due to the commercial nature of the short.
 Rathna Kumar set the film in North Chennai as he was inspired by the creative talents of people in the Royapuram and Kasimedu area, where he found several singers, lyric writers and percussionists during his visits to the areas.
 The film's lead character runs a light music troupe, making the setting of Royapuram apt for the script.
 The character's shyness to talk to his lover, meant that Rathna Kumar chose to give the character the name of 'Idhayam' Murali, derived from the timid character made famous by actor Murali in Kathir's romantic drama Idhayam (1991).